 Skip to main navigation Skip to main content

-In anticipation of potential funding for the 2025 grant year, the AMLER application period is now live.
-Applications may be submitted from now, until close of business, May 12, 2025.
-The application, along with a self-paced webinar, and PDF copy of the webinar, can be found below.
+In anticipation of potential funding for the 2026 grant year, the AMLER application period is now live.
+Applications may be submitted from now, until May 11, 2026, 4:00 PM Eastern Standard Time.
+The application, along with a self-paced webinar, and a PDF copy of the webinar, will be available soon.

 AMLER FAQs